translationexchange/tml-js-ember-samples-foody/README.md

 * Connect with TranslationExchange on Facebook: https://www.facebook.com/translationexchange

-* Watch out videos on YouTube: https://www.youtube.com/channel/UC7gLEbvNO1IKPv5dxwzR3Iw
+* Watch our demo videos on YouTube: https://www.youtube.com/channel/UC7gLEbvNO1IKPv5dxwzR3Iw

 * If you have any questions or suggestions, contact us: support@translationexchange.com